 For a cost effective baselayer alternative, you can always turn to polyester.
 Led by Patagonia’s legendary Capilene line, polyester fabrics can keep up in terms of moisture wicking and the comfort difference isn’t that far off.
 The downside is stink prevention, which is an area of emphasis for many manufacturers.
 Thus far, odor-resistant polyesters still can’t compete with the natural benefits of merino but they are improving.
 In addition, polyester fabrics don’t regulate temperatures as well, so it’s more important to match the fabric weight with intended use and conditions (more on that below).
 Despite the downsides, polyester fabrics are what we recommend most often for resort skiers.
 At approximately half the price of a comparable merino option, the cost saving is too significant to overlook.

 It’s not quite as simple as deciding between an all-merino or all-polyester baselayer.
-Some performance-oriented brands like Arc’teryx and Patagonia are experimenting with blends that aim to offer the comfort and performance of merino wool with the durability of polyester.
+Some performance-oriented brands like Arc’teryx are experimenting with blends that aim to offer the comfort and performance of merino wool with the durability of polyester.
 One example is the Arc’teryx Satoro AR (#3 on this list), which has nylon core for durability wrapped in merino for next-to-skin comfort.
-Another is the Patagonia Merino Air (#8), which is roughly half of each material for an attempt at the best of both worlds.
-The commonality is that these are the highest priced items on this list, so these blends are more about performance than cost savings.
+The commonality of these types is that they are among the highest priced items on this market, so these blends are more about performance than cost savings.

 One way to measure the warmth of a baselayer is insulation weight, measured in g/m².
 We’ve tested lightweight baselayers that are 150g/m², many midweight thermals are around 200 to 250g/m², and our top heavyweight choice (the WoolX Glacier LS) is a whopping 400g/m².
 This isn’t an exact science as the type of insulation, loft, and other fabric specifics all matter too.
 But it’s a decent place to start and should give you a point of comparison, particularly for baselayers of the same materials.
 We’ve also come up with our criteria below that is listed in the product specs and comparison table: